 Epileptic Trees: The long running Giygas/Fetus/Abortion "theory", albeit with a single grain of truth involved.note That being the inspiration for Giygas was the sick, disgusting feelings that Itoi felt upon accidentally seeing a certain scene in a movie.
 Most believe he remembered it as a rape scene, but the interview where he mentioned this didn't specifically say, and the movie believed to be one he saw didn't actually contain any rape.
 Just to clarify, the final battle takes place between Mother, where Giygas was a full-grown alien, and the start of EarthBound.

-To further elaborate, the theory revolves around the background image in the later phases of the Giygas fight looking like a child in its mother's womb.
+The theory revolves around the background image in the later phases of the Giygas fight looking like a child in its mother's womb.
 The "YOU WERE SENT BACK IN TIME TO ABORT A FETUS" element was introduced later. note For a really in-depth analysis of the theory as a whole, go here, but beware of spoilers.

 The Rock Candy + Sugar Packet trick.
 (Ab)Using this leads to characters with erroneously higher stats than they normally would have.
+If Fridge Brilliance sets in, getting kids hyped up on sugar would totally add a new level of depth to the game.

 Multi Bottle Rockets.
 As a payoff for their immense power, they were intended to be too expensive to buy in large amounts, but by the time you can buy them, this is simply not the case.
 Jeff can kill almost any boss in a single hit with them, and they are even more powerful than the Bag of Dragonite, of which there are only 6.
 They are even stronger when combined with the Rabbit's Foot, as their strength is relative to Jeff's speed.
+They do, however, 1/7 of the normal damage on Porky's Arachnid Machine and has a very high chance of not working at all on Giygas.

 Very far into the game, the Nuclear Reactor Robots.
 These things can fully heal themselves every turn, and explode when they are defeated, dealing huge amounts of damage.
 Couple that with some other enemies in the same area..